 Bottom line: Is Avira Phantom VPN good?

-Avira Phantom VPN successfully hid our IP address and for streaming Netflix, but there wasn't much else to it.
-Avira's global VPN speeds were disappointingly slow and it lacks important features, such as split tunneling, dedicated IP addresses, and a kill switch for operating systems other than Windows.
+Avira's global VPN speeds were disappointingly slow and it lacked important features, such as split tunneling, lots of server locations and a wider range of countries, and a kill switch for operating systems other than Windows.

 Do we think Avira Phantom VPN is worth it?
 Honestly, we think you can save your money for a better VPN with more features for the same price, if not less.
 Give our alternatives another look to find one that's right for you.